diffusionflow/iclr25/_posts/2025-04-28-distill-example.md

 ---
 layout: distill
 title: "Diffusion Models and Gaussian Flow Matching: Two Sides of the Same Coin"
 description: "Flow matching and diffusion models are two popular frameworks in generative modeling.
 Despite seeming similar, there is some confusion in the community about their exact connection.
-In this post we aim to clear up this confusion and show that <i>diffusion models and Gaussian flow matching are the same</i>, although  different model specifications can lead to different noise schedules and loss weighting terms.
-This means you can use the two frameworks interchangeably, as we will show."
+In this post we aim to clear up this confusion and show that <i>diffusion models and Gaussian flow matching are the same</i> -- Different model specifications lead to different noise schedules and loss weightings but correspond to the same generative model.
+That's great news, it means that you can use the two frameworks interchangeably."
 date: 2025-11-12
 future: true
 htmlwidgets: true